carado/utl-rs/README.md

 ### carado's utl-rs

-Various (not very tested and entirely undocumented) utilities for Rust.
+Various (not very tested and barely documented) utilities for Rust.

 `use ::utl::*` re-exports useful traits, types, and modules to the global scope.